 Prerequisite: ENG 142 or placement.
 The objective of this course is to enable students to conduct academic critical analysis and to learn about and build a foundation in the practice of college-level academic writing (i.e., evidence-based argument).
 Writing instruction will also cover writing as a process of pre-writing, drafting, revising, reviewing, and editing.
 Every course will require four medium-length, evidence-based argument essays.
-Course readings and the specifics of assignment topics, as well as other writing assignments, may vary by instructor and may be linked with other courses within a Learning Community.
+Course readings and the specifics of assignment topics, as well as other writing assignments, may vary by instructor.
 Students who earn a grade of "D+," "D," "F," or "WF" in ENG 152 must retake the course until they achieve a grade of "C-" or higher.